Leah1977/Fit_Time_MS4/TESTING.md

 1. Is the website suitable for all family members?

+This website is aimed at anyone interested in taking time for themselves, to purchase sports related items.

 2. Is it easy to navigate?

+This site is easy to navigate with a range of buttons and links.

 3. What age is the app intended?

+This app is aimed at adults.